Juan y Eva

+Juan y Eva (Juan and Eva) is a 2011 Argentine movie based on the relationship between Argentine president Juan Perón and his wife Eva Perón, founders of the Justicialist movement.
+It features Osmar Nuñez as Juan Perón and Julieta Díaz as Eva Perón.
+The film was directed by Paula de Luque and produced by Barakacine, Dida Films, and Fundación Octubre, among other companies and NGOs during the peronist government of Cristina Fernández de Kirchner.

 Plot

 The story is based on the first meeting of Juan Perón and Eva Perón, during a fundraising for the recent 1944 San Juan earthquake, and their growing relation.
 The plot avoids the controversial political topics related to peronism, and focused instead in a romantic plot.